-If you’re on the fence about which material to choose for your fence and you’re torn between composite and vinyl fencing, you’ve clicked on the right article!
-After all, both options have their merits, but which one comes out on top for your specific needs and home?
+Composite vs vinyl fencing: which is better?
+If you’re on the fence about which one to choose for your fence, you’ve come to the right place.
+As suppliers of premium composite fencing and other composite products, we know a thing or two about which type of material is best for a fence.
+After all, both composite and vinyl have their merits, but which one comes out on top for your specific needs and home?

 What is Composite Fencing?